Magisk-Modules-Repo/IPControl/README.md

 ## Installation

-* Simply flash the zip via either Magisk Manager or any custom recovery.
-Note that upgrading ACSwitch wipes previous configs, so you'll have to start over again with configuring it.
+* Simply flash the zip via either Magisk Manager or any custom recovery (TWRP is preferred).
+Note that upgrading ACSwitch wipes previous configs, so you'd have to start all over again with configuring it.

 ## Setup

 * You need to configure ACSwitch whenever you install/upgrade it.
-Please check commandline section to know how to configure it.
+Please see the commandline section to know how to configure it.

 ## Usage

 * Well, if you don't have a terminal emulator, install it first then.
-Afterwards you can run `acs [<option> [<args>...]...]` from terminal emulator.
+After then you can run `acs [<option> [<args>...]...]` from terminal emulator.

     Options: